petsc/petsc/src/docs/sphinx_docs/developers/contributing.rst

 Before contributing code to PETSc, please read the :doc:`style`.
 You may also be interested to read about :doc:`design`.

-See :doc:`integration` for information on how to submit patches and pull requests to PETSc.
+See :doc:`integration` for how to submit merge requests.

-Once you have gained experience with developing PETSc source code, you can become an active member of our development and push changes directly to the petsc repository.
+Once you have gained experience with developing PETSc source code and submitted merge requests, you can become an active member of our development and push changes directly to the petsc repository.
 Send mail to petsc-maint@mcs.anl.gov to arrange it.